 - 1. Look through the viewing window on the edge of the Pod to verify that the cannula is inserted into the skin.
 The cannula is tinted light blue. - 2.
 Verify that there is a pink colour in the area indicated in the figure.
-This is an additional check that the cannula was inserted. - Check here for a light blue cannula colour - 3.
+This is an additional check that the cannula was inserted. - 3.
 Verify that there is no wetness or scent of insulin at the infusion site.
 The presence of either may indicate that the cannula has dislodged.